 If you have a mild case of preeclampsia, your doctor may recommend bed rest.
 You should lie on your left side, so the weight of the baby won't press against important blood vessels.
 Drink a lot of water to help you urinate and get rid of excess fluids.

-Your health care provider may want to monitor your blood pressure and urine every couple of days.
+Your doctor may want to monitor your blood pressure and urine every couple of days.
 The goal is to manage your symptoms until at least 36 weeks in your pregnancy, when the baby may be safely delivered.

 If you have severe preeclampsia, it may not be possible to wait that long.
-Your doctor may admit you to the hospital, where you will receive drugs to induce labor, or have a cesarean section.
+Your doctor may admit you to the hospital, where you will receive drugs to induce labor, or have a Cesarean section (C-section).

 Your doctor may prescribe the following drugs intravenously (IV):